Senate ratifies international climate deal on refrigerants

 President Joe Biden pledged to embrace the Kigali deal during the 2020 presidential campaign and submitted the agreement to the Senate last year, months after the Environmental Protection Agency proposed a rule that would limit U.S. production and use of HFCs in line with Kigali.
 The EPA rule, in turn, followed a 2020 law passed by Congress authorizing a 15-year phaseout of HFCs in the U.S.

+Biden called the Senate vote “a historic, bipartisan win for American workers and industry” and said it would allow the U.S. “to lead the clean technology markets of the future” while advancing global efforts to combat climate change.

+The president’s climate envoy, former Secretary of State John Kerry, said the agreement will drive American exports, avoid up to half-degree of global warming and ensure strong international cooperation.

-“The Kigali Amendment will be one of the most significant bipartisan measures the Senate takes on all year,” said Senate Majority Leader Chuck Schumer, D-N.Y.
+Senate Majority Leader Chuck Schumer called the vote “one of the most significant bipartisan measures the Senate takes on all year.”

-By ratifying the treaty, “not only will we protect our planet,” Schumer said Tuesday, but senators also will provide “a golden opportunity to help American businesses dominate in an emerging (global) business” of refrigerants that do not rely on HFCs.
+By ratifying the treaty, “not only will we protect our planet,” Schumer, D-N.Y., said before the vote, but senators also will provide “a golden opportunity to help American businesses dominate in an emerging (global) business” of refrigerants that do not rely on HFCs.

-“If we fail to ratify the amendment, the rest of the world is going to move on without us,” Schumer said.
-“Without Kigali, we’re going to play second fiddle to nations like China, whose businesses will surpass ours in developing viable HFC alternatives, taking jobs that by all rights belong here in America.”
+Wyoming Sen. John Barrasso and other Republicans opposed the treaty, saying it would give China preferential treatment by designating it as a developing country.

+“Under this treaty, China would get an extra decade to produce HFCs,” placing the United States at a competitive disadvantage to China, Barrasso said.
+“There is no excuse for any senator to give China a handout at the expense of the American taxpayer.”

-The U.S. Chamber of Commerce also urged approval, calling the amendment “a win for the economy and the environment.”
+The U.S. Chamber of Commerce was among those urging approval, calling the amendment “a win for the economy and the environment.”

 Senate ratification “would enhance the competitiveness of U.S. manufacturers working to develop alternative technologies, and level the global economic playing field,” the group said in a letter to the Senate.